Academics

 Prepare to make a positive impact on human health with a cytotechnology degree from ACPHS.

-What Is Cytotechnology and Molecular Cytology?
+What Is Cytotechnology And Molecular Cytology?

 Great patient care begins with an accurate diagnosis.
 Cytotechnology and molecular cytology involves observing and interpreting vital clues at the cellular and molecular level, allowing the cytopathology team to make an accurate and specific diagnosis that will ultimately aid in developing an appropriate treatment plan for the patient.